3nityGitHub/MOBILE_FIRST-PROJECT/README.md

 ## 🔭 Future Features

-- Add a header with navigation links
+- Add About me section, work cards section and contact me form
-- Add backgroung to make it look more attractive
+- Add transitions to make it more interactive
 - Make it more accessible and responsive